keighty/word-generator/README.md

 ## WordPlay

-A stateless single page application to leverage the technique of combining words to generate new ideas.
+A stateless single page application for leveraging the technique of combining words to generate new ideas.

 ## Development
 Create a bucket